loris-s-sonarsource/loris-s-sonarsource/README.md

 You can vote on what I should work on next in [this portal](https://portal.productboard.com/sonarsource/3-sonarqube/tabs/5-under-consideration), under "**Languages and Analysis Technologies**."
 I am specialized in security issues, so if you vote for a card called "_Detect Server-Side Template injection_," I am going to work on it! 🎉

 Do not hesitate to reach out to my team or me by posting in our [Community Forum](https://community.sonarsource.com/).
-If the post is about security analysis capabilities, I might be the one to respond 😱

-And if you specifically want to talk to me, open a Pull Request in the [loris-s-sonarsource/loris-s-sonarsource](https://github.com/loris-s-sonarsource/loris-s-sonarsource/pulls) repository 😉

 Cheers!